WPXT: History

 On March 22, 2018, MyNetworkTV, Escape and Laff programming was moved to WPXT's respective third, fourth and fifth subchannels; the three networks had been carried by WPME, which was concurrently sold to Ion Media Networks to become WIPL, an Ion Television owned-and-operated station.
 Hearst Television announced its acquisition of WPXT on July 30, 2018; the $3,350,000 purchase created a duopoly with ABC affiliate WMTW (channel 8).
-The sale was approved on September 12 and was completed on September 21, 2018; concurrently, WPXT changed its branding to "Maine's CW."
+The sale was approved on September 12 and was completed on September 21, 2018; concurrently, WPXT changed its branding to "Maine's CW".

 The ownership change also resulted in a streamlining of subchannels between WMTW and WPXT the next month.
 With Hearst's preference for its main station in the market to carry the MeTV affiliation, MeTV and H&I exchanged places, with MeTV moving to WMTW-DT2 and H&I going to WPXT-DT2, and Laff going from WPXT-DT2 to WMTW-DT3, with Escape going to WPXT-DT3 (and the likely non-renewal of the Katz Broadcasting network agreement; Hearst only tends to carry Bounce TV from that provider).
 The syndicated programming formerly on WPXT-DT3's "WPME" service was removed, and MyNetworkTV programming now airs in place of H&I's prime time, an arrangement similar to the setup for the third subchannel of sister station KCCI in Des Moines, Iowa.
 In 2025, WPXT reached an agreement with the Boston Red Sox to air four spring training games.

 News operation

 Early in-house newscasts

 In 1992, WPXT announced the formation of a news department, with plans to launch a 10 p.m. newscast on June 11.
 For a time, the newscast was simulcast on sister station WPME.
 WPXT also produced a weeknight broadcast at 7 on that station at one point but the show was eventually canceled due to poor ratings and inconsistent viewership.
 WPXT's newscast made national headlines a week before the 2000 Presidential election when reporter Erin Fehlau (now at ABC affiliate WMUR-TV) revealed Republican candidate George W. Bush had been convicted for driving under the influence of alcohol 24 years earlier.
+For her reporting, Fehlau won the National Clarion Award, and the station won a regional Edward R. Murrow Award.
 The news operation, which was rebranded from Fox 51 News to Our Maine News after WPXT's affiliation change, was closed on June 15, 2002.